CivicActions/agile-california/README.md

 places for visitation seems to be even more important than finding official Residential Facilities (from the state's data).
 Nonetheless we implemented the map and made plans to provide a visitation negotiation system.

+We were in fact surprised by the State's clarification that the primary user was the biological parent, not the foster parent, but, following the Agile Manifesto, we immediately adjusted by beginning to ask your users to tell us what they believed biological parents would want.
+Our prototype has roles for biological parents, foster parents, and case workers.

 We designed our profile based on specific feedback about what is important to both biological parents and foster parents.
 For example, we learned that a very important profile feature is "preferred time of contact"